oracle-livelabs/database-maa/zdm-physical-offline/zdm-host-provision/zdm-host-provision.md

    ![Image showing Public IP for ZDM host ](./images/ip.png)

-2. Expand the root FS
+2. Expand the root FS.

    Execute below command as "opc" user and press y and Enter when asked.